Last Updated on February 13, 2026

 How to Obtain a Music License in India?

-2. If multiple music pieces are intended to be used or the intended musical piece is hunted from multiple sources, then a license application is filed with each respective authority or rights holder.
+- If multiple music pieces are intended to be used or the intended musical piece is hunted from multiple sources, then a license application is filed with each respective authority or rights holder.

-Now let us understand the steps involved in the procedure to apply for a music license in India:
+Now, let us understand the steps involved in the procedure to apply for a music license in India:

-1. Firstly, identify what type of music is intended to be used, that is, whether live music is going to be performed or if a pre-recorded piece will be played at an event or public place.
+- Firstly, identify what type of music is intended to be used, that is, whether live music is going to be performed or if a pre-recorded piece will be played at an event or public place.
 Accordingly, after identifying the same, a specific authority is chosen from IPRS or PPL.

-3. On the website, go to the application section and select the category as per the requirement after determining the type of license applicable based on the intended or desired use.
+- On the website, go to the application section and select the category as per the requirement after determining the type of license applicable based on the intended or desired use.

-5. A new tab is opened after logging in, displaying the tariff rates applicable for each type of music license.
+- A new tab is opened after logging in, displaying the tariff rates applicable for each type of music license.
 Read and check the charges applicable to the license for which the current application is filed.

-7. After verification, payment for the charges as applicable and checked from the tariff tab is transferred online to complete the process and submit the application.
+- After verification, payment for the charges as applicable and checked from the tariff tab is transferred online to complete the process and submit the application.

 Why is a Music License Necessary?

-In order to protect the interest and rights of those who are involved in the creation of the musical work and to secure them with a just and fair compensation in case of any infringement of their rights or any unauthorised use of their work, the framework of licensing has been introduced.
-If any person or entity fails to meet this requirement or offends the provisions of the applicable laws, then such an offender shall be liable to penalties and punishment for committing the breach of law.
+In order to protect the interests and rights of those who are involved in the creation of the musical work and to secure them with just and fair compensation in case of any infringement of their rights or any unauthorised use of their work, the framework of licensing has been introduced.
+If any person or entity fails to meet this requirement or violates the provisions of the applicable laws, then such an offender shall be liable to penalties and punishment for committing the breach of law.

 So, a music license is necessary because:

-3. Rights to distribute – A license granted enables the person or entity to legally reproduce, distribute or broadcast music, like in its marketing campaigns, without any fear of restrictions or disputes.
+- Rights to distribute – A license granted enables the person or entity to legally reproduce, distribute or broadcast music, like in its marketing campaigns, without any fear of restrictions or disputes.

-4. Continuous income – Licensing ensures that the original creators are reasonably and impartially compensated for their work.
+- Continuous income – Licensing ensures that the original creators are reasonably and impartially compensated for their work.
 This provides them with a consistent and constant income flow, which encourages them to create quality music content.

-6. Innovation and creativity – The creators can confidently let others use their work when there is a music license in place.
+- Innovation and creativity – The creators can confidently let others use their work when there is a music license in place.
 Regular payment of fees and royalties pushes them to make more creative content without the fear of any legal repercussions.
-It enables even the users to bring out new and innovative ideas to remix or reproduce the original scores, with the acknowledgement of the creator, legally and freely.
+It enables even users to bring out new and innovative ideas to remix or reproduce the original scores, with the acknowledgement of the creator, legally and freely.

 Consequences of Not Obtaining a Music License

 Obtaining a music license in India is crucial for anyone intending to use music commercially.
-There may be not only legal and financial repercussions in not meeting these requirements, but it may also impact the goodwill of the business.
+There may not only be legal and financial repercussions in not meeting these requirements, but it may also impact the goodwill of the business.
 The following consequences make it essential to obtain a music license in India:

-2. Loss of access – Without a license, you might not be able to access the content and could have trouble promoting events well.
+- Loss of access – Without a license, you might not be able to access the content and could have trouble promoting events well.

-4. Injunction – An injunction means a stay order directed by the court to immediately halt the event or usage until a proper and satisfactory license is in place.
+- Injunction – An injunction means a stay order directed by the court to immediately halt the event or usage until a proper and satisfactory license is in place.

-5. Legal actions and penal burden – Unauthorised use of musical content without a license can result in civil lawsuits or legal actions by the original makers against the intended users.
+- Legal actions and penal burden – Unauthorised use of musical content without a license can result in civil lawsuits or legal actions by the original makers against the intended users.
 Using music without a license can attract the penal provisions of law, resulting in the levy of heavy fines and penalties in case of infringement and breach of copyrights.

-6. Liability for damages – The party infringing will be liable for damages in case any legal action is pursued by the original makers or creators, and the extent of such damages may be severe if there is any wilful infringement on the part of the party using the music.
+- Liability for damages – The party infringing will be liable for damages in case any legal action is pursued by the original makers or creators, and the extent of such damages may be severe if there is any wilful infringement on the part of the party using the music.

-7. Limited collaboration chances – A business will lose its respect and customer loyalty in the market if it challenges the mandatory requirements under copyright laws by using music without the proper authorisation and will find it difficult for its future collaborations.
+- Limited collaboration chances – A business will lose its respect and customer loyalty in the market if it challenges the mandatory requirements under copyright laws by using music without the proper authorisation and will find it difficult for its future collaborations.

 Case Study